 The Production and Planning Process of the Book of Kells

-Master of Arts, Department of Art and Art History, San José State University, August (2011)
+Master of Arts, San José State University (2011)

 Preparation of the material took time.
 Once the scribes had the appropriate materials, they had to ensure that they used them judiciously to avoid any mistakes so that nothing went to waste.
 From the perspective of manuscript production, this thesis examines specific sections of the Book of Kells to demonstrate how manuscripts were made and the importance of planning the work before placing ink and pigment on the vellum.
 It shows that there was much more work involved than simply copying the text from one manuscript to another.